* This is the Professional Version. *

 Moderate weight loss in overweight patients often reduces pain and may even reduce progression of knee OA.
 Rehabilitation techniques are best begun before disability develops.
 Exercises (range of motion, isometric, isotonic, isokinetic, postural, strengthening—see Physical Therapy (PT)) maintain range of motion and increase the capacity for tendons and muscles to absorb stress during joint motion.
 Exercise can sometimes arrest or even reverse hip and knee OA.
 Aquatic exercises are recommended because they spare the joints from stress.
 Stretching exercises should be done daily.
 Immobilization for any prolonged period of time can promote contractures and worsen the clinical course.
 However, a few minutes of rest (every 4 to 6 h in the daytime) can help if balanced with exercise and use.

 Modifying activities of daily living can help.
 For example, a patient with lumbar spine, hip, or knee OA should avoid soft deep chairs and recliners in which posture is poor and from which rising is difficult.
 The regular use of pillows under the knees while reclining encourages contractures and should also be avoided.
+However, pillows placed between the knees can often help relieve radicular back pain.
 Patients should sit in straight-back chairs without slumping, sleep on a firm bed (perhaps with a bed board), use a car seat shifted forward and designed for comfort, do postural exercises, wear well-supported shoes or athletic shoes, and continue employment and physical activity.

 In OA of the spine, knee, or thumb carpometacarpal joint, various supports can relieve pain and increase function, but to preserve flexibility, they should be accompanied by specific exercise programs.
 In erosive OA, range-of-motion exercises done in warm water can help prevent contractures.